lestathn/ZeroBank-AutomatedTest/README.md

 The next project is an automatic test on site http://zero.webappsecurity.com/index.html using cypress and javascript

-To open the Cypress UI run on console: npm run cypress:open
+1. To Run this command now, on Using the Cypress UI Console: npm run cypress:open *note* these test are preparing for run one by one

-To Open the Cypress Headless run on console: npm run cypress:headless"
+2. To Run this command now, on Cypress Headless run on console: npm run cypress:headless"

-To add more test run on console:  touch cypress/integration/{Your Test File}
+3. To Run this command now, on console:  touch cypress/integration/{Your Test File}

+4. To Run this command now, or in CI. cypress run --record --key 99fa4a89-7b2b-4527-9a37-1d41bf80da71